portyanikhin/VCRC/README.md

 ## VCRC components

-To analyze the vapor-compression refrigeration cycle (VCRC), you first need to build it from individual components.
+To analyze the vapor-compression refrigeration cycle (VCRC), it is first necessary to build it from individual components.

 ### Evaporator